karinepcdc/libGraal/README.md

     cmake --build .: triggers the compiling process. make install: copies the library to the lib directory.
     ./run_tests: run all lib tests

+Project done for the class Programming Language I (2019.1).